popcorncolonel/Chat_stats/readme.md

 This is a visualizer for Twitch chat.
 First, you set it to record the stream.
 When you're done recording, the program automatically generates a graph of stream activity (chat rate and viewership) over time, then generates a few word clouds that help to visualize the chat experience.
 Examples of both can be found in the "examples" directory of this repository.

 ###You can now download this program as a .exe!###
 [Download Link](http://www.mediafire.com/download/i6fv2d63a51ig1c/chat_stats.zip).
 Just unzip the files, double click on chat_stats.exe, and input the channel you want to record!

+Note: This should work on any Windows PC without having to install anything prior.
+If it doesn't [please let me know immediately](mailto:popcorncolonel@gmail.com)!

+**Pros**
+Don't need to download the numberous Python dependencies listed below
+Easy, just double-click on the .exe and input the channel.

+**Cons**
+Filesize for the .exe is about 40x bigger than all the Python files in this repository, since I need to include all the imaging libraries to actually save the images.
+Can't manually call make_plot.py or make_cloud.py to re-make the images

 ###USAGE###
 ####To start recording